 Hi sew lover

-Welcome to today’s tutorial and we are going to be looking briefly at a sew project I’ll be treating in TheQEffectz Advanced Class this session- How to make a Blazer jacket and Suits.
+Welcome to today’s tutorial and we are going to be looking briefly at a How to make a Blazer jacket and Suits.

 I’ll be dropping the pattern-drafting of how to make a blazer jacket tutorial here.
-To learn how to sew any of jackets and more, then register in advance for our 2019 E-training program.
-Click here to register now.
+To learn how to sew the blazer jacket, please click here to download the sewing video straight to your mobile phone, desktop/laptop.

 So in today’s tutorial, I’ll be showing you how to draft both the peak-pointed lapel type of blazer jacket and also the shawl collar( aka tuxedo lapel)(see variant of this tutorial here).
 We are also going to include the shoulder princess seam dart(to learn more about all the various princess seam darts and how to use them to make breast padded outfits, please click here)

 Please note that this tutorial is for Intermediates

 Now before we begin, I want to thank you for subscribing to TheQEffectz website.
 I hope you are getting what you want.
 If you are not, simply give us a feedback on how we should improve by leaving a comment on the comment box below.

 Then if you are on social media(Facebook and Instagram) and you are not following us yet, trust me when I say you are missing out of fresh tips and ideas.
 So follow us now @theqeffectz.

 What is a Peak-Pointed Lapel Jacket.